What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Discussion

 \subsection{Implications for \hi\ mass estimators}

 Our FAST observation shows that the majority of the massive quiescent galaxies are more \hi-poor than predicted.
-One might speculate that the \hi-poor galaxies that fall outside the predicted distribution of the SDSS sample could represent the extended tail of the \hi\ mass distribution rather than a distinct population.
+One might speculate that the \hi-poor galaxies that fall outside the predicted distribution of the SDSS sample could represent the extended tail of the \hi\ mass distribution.
 To test this possibility, we perform a direct comparison between observed and predicted \hi\ masses for our FAST sample in~\autoref{fig:model_obs_compare}.
 As in previous figures, detections are shown as blue points and non-detections as downward-pointing arrows.
-For each galaxy, we plot the mean predicted \hi\ mass from the estimator, with horizontal error bars indicating the 16\%-84\% percentile range of the posterior predictive distribution.
+For each galaxy, we plot the mean predicted \hi\ mass from the estimator of \cite{XiaoLi}, with horizontal error bars indicating the $2\sigma$ uncertainty.
 For clarity, error bars are shown only for detections, though non-detections exhibit similar uncertainties.

 As shown, the \hi\ detections in our sample largely follow the one-to-one relation within the $2\sigma$ confidence interval, consistent with their location within the 95\% contour of the SDSS sample distribution.
 In contrast, the predicted \hi\ masses for the non-detections are systematically higher than the observed upper limits, with deviations exceeding $2\sigma$.
 This systematic offset cannot be explained simply by the intrinsic scatter of individual galaxies around the scaling relations underpinning the \hi\ mass estimator.
-This result demonstrates that these \hi\ non-detections constitute a distinct population in terms of their \hi\ content.
+This result confirms that our \hi\ estimator fails to provide reliable predictions for these \hi\ non-detected galaxies.

 For comparison, we include the quenched yet \hi-rich galaxies studied by \citet{XiaoLi2024}, plotted as red points with horizontal error bars in~\autoref{fig:model_obs_compare}.
 These galaxies also exhibit significant deviations from the one-to-one relation, though in the opposite direction, possessing much higher \hi\ masses than predicted.
 This reinforces the conclusion from \citet{XiaoLi2024} that these \hi-rich quenched galaxies represent a unique, albeit rare, population.